Skip Navigation

 Walmart Ozark Trail Water Bottle Lid Ejections Prompt Recall After Multiple Eye Injuries

-Approximately 850,000 Ozark Trail water bottles sold at Walmart have been recalled due to a defect that can cause the lid to eject forcefully, posing serious risks of impact injuries and lacerations.
+Approximately 850,000 Ozark Trail water bottles sold at Walmart have been recalled, due to a design defect that may cause the lid to eject forcefully when certain liquids are placed in the bottle, posing serious risks of impact injuries and lacerations.

 The U.S. Consumer Product Safety Commission (CPSC) announced the Walmart Ozark Trail water bottle recall on July 10, following two reports of permanent vision loss and another injury involving consumers who were struck in the face by lids that were ejected upon opening.